DonaldWhyte/deep-learning-with-rnns/contents.md

 * decide what weight optimiser to use

 [NEXT]
-TODO: loss function (only actual loss function, forget about stasts)
+TODO: loss function (only actual loss function, forget about stats)

 [NEXT]
 TODO: optimiser